thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-04-21-nouf-aljowaysir-james-coupe-conclude-residencies.markdown

 The article also features her new film, "liminal" from her residency project [OUTPUT](/projects/output/).
 The film beautifully captures parallel, nuanced movements between her and a 15 foot industrial robotic arm, nicknamed Wen.

-## ThoughtWorks Arts Partners With BeFantastic & The U.S. Embassy in Singapore
+## Thoughtworks Arts Partners With BeFantastic & The U.S. Embassy in Singapore

-ThoughtWorks Arts, in collaboration with the [U.S. Embassy in Singapore's Small Grants Program](https://sg.usembassy.gov/education-culture/embassy-small-grant-programs/) and [BeFantastic](https://befantastic.in/), an Indian/Singapore online tech art CoLab, will develop an [Art-A-Hack(TM)](https://artahack.io/) workshop focused on the theme of climate change for September 2021.
+Thoughtworks Arts, in collaboration with the [U.S. Embassy in Singapore's Small Grants Program](https://sg.usembassy.gov/education-culture/embassy-small-grant-programs/) and [BeFantastic](https://befantastic.in/), an Indian/Singapore online tech art CoLab, will develop an [Art-A-Hack(TM)](https://artahack.io/) workshop focused on the theme of climate change for September 2021.

 {% include image file='singapore.jpg'
    alt='Person with headphones, people on monowheels, bright acid colors' %}